mintapi/mintapi/README.md

                             Used with --transactions.
 Format: mm/dd/yy
       --investments         Retrieve data related to your investments, whether they be retirement or         personal stock purchases
       --include-investment  Used with --transactions
+      --limit               Number of records to include from the API.
+Default is 5000.
       --show-pending        Retrieve pending transactions.
                             Used with --transactions
       --filename FILENAME, -f FILENAME